-Server-Side Copy (SSC) removes one leg of a copy operation.
-Instead of reading entire files or even directories of files from one server through the client, and then writing them out to another, SSC permits the destination server to communicate directly to the source server without client involvement, and removes the limitations on server to client bandwidth and the possible congestion it may cause.
+NFSv4.2's Server-Side Copy (SSC) removes one leg of a copy operation.
+Instead of reading entire files or even directories of files from one server through the client, and then writing them out to another, SSC permits the destination server to communicate directly to the source server to copy the data, without client involvement beyond registering the request and authentication, and removes the limitations on server to client bandwidth and the possible congestion it may cause.